ehrlich89/forensics/README.md

 # Cordova BlueRange SDK Plugin

 A Cordova plugin that makes the BlueRange SDK accessible for Cordova apps.
-Using the plugin you can start beacon scanning and get informed about the nearest beacons.
-Moreover, you can send advertising messages to the beacons to generate heatmap data.
+This plugin provides a callback that informs you which beacon is next to your smartphone.
+Moreover, if you start advertising, messages will be send to the nearest beacons which generates heatmap data.

 ## Using